 This seems pretty obvious.
 If you have a higher credit limit, you have the opportunity to spend more money.
 That means that if you get a credit limit increase and max it out, your credit utilisation ratio will get worse, which can look bad in an application to new creditors.
 There's another problem: if you wanted to do a credit card balance transfer to a new credit card and you already have a substantial credit limit, you may not be given a high enough credit limit on the new card to transfer your whole balance.

 Unless you pay your balance in full every month, you end up paying at least a small amount of interest.
 If you receive a credit limit increase, it also increases the chance that you won't be able to pay your bill in full.
 That translates to paying more interest to the issuing bank.

 If your credit score is increasing, you will have more chances to obtain a new credit card or personal loan.
 This is especially true if you are rebuilding credit.
-Adding new credit has two drawbacks.
-For one, a new credit line dings your score for a while.
+Adding new credit has two drawbacks though.
+Firstly, a new credit line dings your score for a while.
 Secondly, it increases the chance that you will rely too heavily on your credit cards.

 False sense of security

 This disadvantage is especially true if you don't strictly monitor to your financial habits.
 If you receive a credit limit increase, it may convince you that your credit score has improved more than it actually has.
 That increases the likelihood that you will apply for new credit that adds inquiries to your credit report even if you don't get improved.

 Raising your credit limit can be a great thing.
 If your credit card company offers you one, make sure you get all of the information from them.
 Make sure it is something you can handle financially.
 Remember, carrying credit card debt is never a good thing.